SaraK-N17/kickstarter-analysis/README.md

      - The campaign goal does not appear to be predictive of the outcome.
 However, the campaigns with the highest percentage of successful outcomes had goals of less than $1,000.

 - What are some limitations of this dataset?
      - This dataset has a limitation of including several outliers.
 If the outliers are not identified and taken into consideration in the analysis, the analysis may be skewed.
 As seen below, only a small number of projects compared to the total had goals over 20,000.
-These data points may not be important for Louise's comparison and potentially shoule be omitted.
+These data points may not be important for Louise's comparison and potentially should be omitted.

 ![Goal summary](https://user-images.githubusercontent.com/95710184/147415391-aa67c5b0-a250-4cbd-82ca-28a90a6d228b.png)